 You can use B2B directories like Clutch or GoodFirms to read other’s opinions about your potential vendor.
 Clutch reviews are rigorously tested, and it’s almost impossible to submit false feedback.
 Using Clutch, you can select a project you like from a developer’s portfolio and request the representative’s contact information for that customer’s company.

-A conscientious app development company will provide you with all the information that you need to feel confident in their abilities.
+A reliable app development company will provide you with all the information that you need to feel confident in their abilities.
 Also, sharing their references with you allows the developer to show off their past success.
 Therefore, references are a win-win for both parties.

 9. Get to know the people who you will be working with